'Game Of Thrones' Director Shuts Down That Popular Tyrion Finale Theory

 Pretty much right after fans saw the surprisingly worried face Tyrion pulled when he saw Jon and Daenerys getting it on, they began theorizing.
 Two of the most popular theories interpreted Tyrion's face as an expression of guilt or jealousy.
 Some fans thought the expression meant Tyrion was feeling guilty looking on Jon and Dany's love because he had actually made a deal with his sister Cersei when he was alone with her earlier, and he knew that she was planning on backstabbing the pair.
 Other fans thought the pained face depicted romantic jealousy, interpreting the look as proof that Tyrion had actually fallen in love with Daenerys in his time at her side.

 But the real reason behind the worried face is a lot less shocking than fans are making it out to be, according to Podeswa.
-Actually, Tyrion is just worried that the new relationship may cloud Daenerys' judgement and throw a wrench in their plans to overthrow Cersei.
+Actually, Tyrion is just worried that the new relationship may cloud Daenerys' judgment and throw a wrench in their plans to overthrow Cersei.
 So no romance or betrayal at all from Tyrion; he's just worried about strategy.

 Well I think there's jealousy, but it's maybe not romantic jealousy, in the way that it is for Jorah, for example.
 I think that for Tyrion, it's more complicated.
 I think he has a very special relationship with Dany and he really believes in her as a true leader and has invested a lot in her.
 I think for him, with Jon and Dany getting together, this represents a possible undermining of his position with her and also a monkey wrench thrown into what the master plan really is meant to be around this entire alliance.